 Assignments, Quizzes, and Evaluation

 A series of assignments will be introduced as the trimester progresses.
-Students will complete the assignments in order at their own pace.
+Students will complete the assignments in order.
 Each assignment will be submitted to Mr. James via the Scratch website.
 The assignments all have specific clearly stated requirements, with considerable latitude for individual creativity in how they are implemented.

 There will be one quiz.
 Retakes are permitted.
-The quiz is multiple choice.
 A study guide will be published containing all required knowledge in less than two pages.

 Students will be evaluated based on their best work from their submitted assignments and their quiz score.

 Students are expected to use their time in class productively.
 There is some tolerance for reviewing other Scratch projects for inspiration, but class time is not to be used for personal entertainment purposes.